7 Easy Home Remedies To Stop Bleeding Quickly

 Image: Shutterstock

-Yarrowi XEurasian having feathery leaves and white or pink flowers.
+Yarrowi Eurasian having feathery leaves and white or pink flowers.
 This is used for its fragrance and also as a herb. has been traditionally used for its medicinal properties which include wound healing.
 A recent animal study shows that yarrow is effective in healing wounds (2).
 For bleeding control, you can use either dried yarrow powder or crushed leaves of the plant used in traditional medicine from your herb garden.
 Wash the wound with water and sprinkle yarrow powder or place the crushed leaves and wrap the wound with gauze.
 Alternatively, you can wrap a fresh clean yarrow leaf around the wound to stop bleeding and accelerate healing.
 You can also use yarrow leaves to stop a nosebleed.
 However, don’t use yarrow if you are pregnant (3).
+Additionally, yarrow can cause allergies in some people.
+Always test a small area of your skin before using yarrow on open wounds.

 protip_icon Trivia